sfX-android/update_verifier/README.md

 # and "/path/to/zip" with the path to the zip you want to verify)
 ```

-If the script reports **verified successfully**, the ZIP file signature is valid.
+If the script reports **verified successfully**, the ZIP file signature is valid and matching the given key.

-For the paranoid, the contents of this page are stored on our GitHub.

 ## The public known AOSP testkey